yqty/SurvivalML/README.md

 <!-- badges: end -->

 ### :bar_chart: Overview
-### Efficient Discovery of Robust Prognostic Biomarkers and Signatures in Solid Tumors via SurvivalML
+### Efficient Discovery of Robust Prognostic Biomarkers and Signatures in Solid Tumors via Survival Machine Learning

 ### :arrow_double_down: Preparation
 **You can download the data files used in SurvivalML:**